 - Sugar from sugar beets and

-That pretty much takes out most convenience foods at the store.
-Personally, I also avoid:
+That pretty much means avoiding most convenience store or restaurant foods.
+Personally, I also skip:

 - Conventionally raised meat, eggs, dairy and farmed fish; in other words, any animal that eats any kind of GM feed, including genetically altered alfalfa.

 Unless it’s labeled “Organic” or “GMO-Free,” or “Pasture Raised,” I DON’T. BUY.
 IT.

 Don’t throw the baby out with the bathwater!
 That what a friend of mine says about genetic engineering.